PayButton/wordpress-plugin/README.txt

 == Changelog ==

+= 3.3.0 (2025/06/09) =
+* Relaxed IP fingerprinting to use only the first two octets (IPv4) or hextets (IPv6) in the cookie fingerprint to avoid frequent logouts from dynamic IP changes.
+* New feature to display unlock counts publicly above the paywall button on posts.
+* Added sortable "PayButton Unlocks" column to the Posts admin screen to display total unlock counts per post.
+* Introduced a new style for the 'unlocked content indicator'.

 = 3.2.0 (2025/05/21) =
 * Sanitized and validated cookies and data.
 * Fixed nonce logic in Content & Customers page.